NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Plastic cover to kill weeds in garden

-Solarization is similar to smothering, but this method uses clear plastic to let in sunlight and is a little more effective at preventing most annual weeds from emerging for a natural weed killer.
-First remove debris and live weeds, then till or turn the soil (to bring weed seeds closer to the surface).
+Similar to smothering, solarization kills existing weeds, but is a little more effective at preventing most annual weeds from emerging.
+This method uses clear plastic to let in sunlight First remove debris and live weeds, then till or turn the soil (to bring weed seeds closer to the surface).
 Next, wet the loosened ground and cover it with thin clear plastic and secure it by layering loose dirt on all its edges.

 Temperatures under the plastic of at least 99 degrees Fahrenheit for 2 to 4 weeks are optimal to stop weeds, so it is most effective in summer to prepare future beds.
 In cooler climates, leave the plastic on for up to 6 weeks if desired.
 This method also can improve soil health.
 Painter’s plastic drop cloths are readily available from home improvement retailers.
 One downside to these cloths is that the thin plastic can rip, so double the plastic over if you can.